dask/distributed/docs/source/active_memory_manager.rst

 .. note::
    This policy is incompatible with :meth:`~distributed.Client.replicate` and with the ``broadcast=True`` parameter of :meth:`~distributed.Client.scatter`.
-If you invoke ``replicate`` to create additional replicas and then later run this policy, it will delete all replicas but one (but not necessarily the new ones).
+If you invoke :meth:`~distributed.Client.replicate` to create additional replicas and then later run this policy, it will delete all replicas but one (but not necessarily the new ones).

 Custom policies